-Is It Safe to Eat Black Pepper in Pregnancy?
+Is It Safe to Eat Black Pepper During Pregnancy?

-Yes, black pepper is very much safe for consumption during pregnancy.
+Yes, black pepper is safe for consumption during pregnancy, but it should be consumed in moderation.
 Like any other food, it is harmless when consumed in moderation.
-It can be used alone or in combination with cumin powder as a spice seasoning for salads, fruits and vegetables.
+It can be used alone or in combination with cumin powder for seasoning salads, fruits and vegetables.
 Excess consumption of pepper, however, can lead to acidity and burning sensation in the stomach.

 Nutritional Facts of Black Pepper